-Bill Smarzewski enjoyed the art and construction courses that he took in high school but was unsure if they could lead to a career and, if so, what that career would be.
+Bill Smarzewski enjoyed the art and construction courses that he took in high school.
+But he wasn’t sure if they could lead to a career and, if so, what that career would be.

-Then he signed up for an engineering class, in which he and his classmates developed a house that could exist off of the power grid.
-The process piqued his interest, and upon enrolling at College of DuPage he began taking architecture classes.
+Then he signed up for an engineering class, in which he and his classmates created a house that could exist off of the power grid.
+The design process sparked his interest, and upon enrolling at College of DuPage, Smarzewski began taking architecture classes.

 “The professors do such a great job of inspiring their students,” he said.
 “My passion for architecture grew with each class I took.”

-He credits College of DuPage’s Architecture program for giving him the necessary skills as he prepares for his career.
+Smarzewski credits College of DuPage’s Architecture program for giving him the necessary skills for his career.